Diocese of Erie

-The Diocese of Erie (Dioecesis Eriensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in western Pennsylvania in the United States.
+The Diocese of Erie (Dioecesis Eriensis) is a diocese of the Catholic Church in western Pennsylvania in the United States founded in 1853.
 It is a suffragan diocese of the metropolitan Archdiocese of Philadelphia.

-The Diocese of Erie was founded on July 29, 1853.
 Its mother church is St. Peter's Cathedral in Erie.

 Statistics

 The Diocese of Erie is geographically the largest diocese in Pennsylvania, covering 10167 sqmi.
 It covers 13 counties in Northwestern Pennsylvania.
 About 220,000 Catholics (74,000 families) reside in the diocese.
 The diocese educates approximately 14,000 children and youth.

 History

 1700 to 1853

 Unlike the other British colonies in America, the Province of Pennsylvania did not ban Catholics from the colony or threaten priests with imprisonment.
-However, the colony did require any Catholics seeing public office to take an oath to Protestantism.
+However, the colony did require any Catholics seeking public office to take an oath to Protestantism.
 In 1784, a year after the end of the American Revolution, Pope Pius VI erected the Apostolic Prefecture of United States of America, including all of the new United States.

 In 1789, Pius VI converted the prefecture to the Diocese of Baltimore, covering all of the United States.
 With the passage of the US Bill of Rights in 1791, Catholics received full freedom of worship.

 In 1808, Pope Pius VII erected the Diocese of Philadelphia, covering all of Pennsylvania.
 As the Catholic population grew in Pennsylvania in the 19th century, the Vatican erected the Diocese of Pittsburgh in 1843 to cover the northwestern part of the state.